 \subsection{Demonstration of Design Exploration Metrics}

 In this section, we introduced a variety of diversity and novelty-related metrics.
-To demonstrate their performance, we use the same representative synthetic data problem introduced in Figure~\ref{fig:SD} to demonstrate diversity and novelty-related metrics.
-At first glance, we might expect the VAE to have much higher diversity and average novelty across the board since the generated samples are more spaced apart and span regions of the space outside of the dataset.
-Indeed, the VAE dominates in novelty metrics focused on uniformity, like nearest datapoint and inter-sample distance.
-However, the GAN outperforms the VAE in spread-related diversity and novelty metrics, like convex hull and distance to centroid because samples generated by the GAN span a larger convex space.
-This illustrates a potential shortcoming with certain metrics, where the potentially novel samples in the center of the space generated by the VAE do not contribute to the score.
-Therefore, if the goal is to generate designs that are evenly distributed across the design space, the VAE model may be preferred.
-However, if the goal is to generate designs that push the boundaries of the design space, the GAN model may be preferred.
-The DPP diversity score, which takes into account both uniformity and extent, slightly favors the GAN model when using a Euclidean Radial Basis Function kernel.
-As illustrated by this two-dimensional example, practitioners need to consider both uniformity and spread and be aware of convexity assumptions when evaluating a model's diversity capabilities for a comprehensive understanding.
-Next, we proceed to consider metrics that evaluate a model's adherence to design constraints.
+To demonstrate their performance, we use the same representative synthetic data problem introduced in Figure~\ref{fig:SD}.
+Scores are shown in Table~\ref{tab:DN}.
+The VAE dominates in average novelty metrics (nearest datapoint and inter-sample distance), owing largely to the fact that the generated samples are more spaced apart and span regions of the space outside of the dataset.
+However, the GAN outperforms the VAE in diversity metrics focused on spread (convex hull and distance to centroid) because samples generated by the GAN span a larger convex space.
+This illustrates a shortcoming with certain diversity metrics where the potentially diverse samples in the center of the space generated by the VAE do not contribute to the score.
+The DPP diversity score, which takes into account both uniformity and spread, favors the VAE when using a Euclidean radial basis function (RBF) kernel.

+From this two-dimensional example, we would like to highlight two points.
+First, average novelty metrics are easily confused with diversity metrics, but as this example illustrates, they do not always agree with diversity scores.
+Second, practitioners need to be aware of convexity assumptions and consider both uniformity and spread when evaluating a model's diversity.